 What other rules apply to my dog?

-- You must keep your dog away from playground equipment, lawns, green areas, plantings, sandboxes and fountains on playgrounds.
+• You must keep your dog away from playground equipment, lawns, green areas, plantings, sandpits and fountains in playgrounds.

-- You must dispose of your dog's excrement in waste garbage cans.
-There are numerous dispensers with free dog waste bags/Sac-O-Mat throughout the city for this purpose.
+• You must dispose of dog excrement in waste garbage cans.
+There are numerous dispensers with free dog waste bags/Sac-O-Mat throughout the city.

-- You must not endanger the health of people and animals.
+• You must not endanger the health of people or animals.

-- Dogs are not allowed in the Rossau recreational facility (quarry pond) or in the IKB swimming pools.
+• Dogs are not permitted in the Roßau recreational area (quarry pond) and in the IKB swimming pools.

-- Dogs are not allowed in cemeteries - except guide dogs for the blind.
+• Dogs are not permitted in cemeteries - with the exception of guide dogs for the blind.

-- In public transport, your dog must be on a leash and wear a muzzle.
+• Your dog must be kept on a lead and wear a muzzle on public transport.

 There is a muzzle and leash law in playgrounds and a muzzle or leash law in parks !